 Five years ago, SuperGuide embarked on a long and arduous mission.
 We decided that we wanted to find every independent financial adviser in Australia, and to give these advisers an opportunity to let SuperGuide readers know that they exist.

-For the past 4 years or so we have published a list of independent financial advisers.
+For the past 5 years, we have published a list of independent financial advisers.
 Initially, the advisers needed to be a member of the Independent Financial Advisers Association of Australia (IFAAA) to be included on our list, due to the need for verification of the independence requirements under the Corporations Act, and the fact that the IFAAA imposed a further requirement (in addition to the legal requirements), that an adviser did not charge asset-based fees.

 In June 2012, we opened the list to non-IFAAA advisers, and we have also created a special category for advisers who satisfy the independence definition under the Corporations Act, but who also charge asset-based fees.

 An independent financial adviser is fairly rare apparently, but we are certain that there are more than 24 independent advisers in Australia (for SuperGuide’s current list of independent advisers, see article Financial advice: Only 24 (9 + 6 + 9) independent financial advisers in Australia).